padrinobook/padrinobook/02-job-vacancy-application.md

     end

-Now we need to write our own migration and add for each of our job offer model the foreign key of a User.
-We will call this extra column `user_id`.
-To create a custom migratuin we can use Padrino's migration generator:
+**Migrate after associate**

+Whenever you modify your models, remember that you need to run migrations too.
+Because we added the associations manually, we also need to write the migrations.
+Luckily, Padrino helps us with this task a bit.
+We know that the job offer is linked to an user via the user's id.
+This foreign key relationship results in adding an extra column `user_id` to the User.
+For this change, we can use the following command to create a migration:

 {: lang="bash" }